Toglefritz/flutter_splendid_ble/README.md

 ## Testing

+The Flutter Splendid BLE plugin includes comprehensive testing capabilities to support reliable development workflows across multiple testing levels:

+### Unit and Mock Testing
-The Flutter Splendid BLE plugin includes robust testing capabilities to support reliable development workflows.
-It provides a `FakeCentralMethodChannel` implementation that allows developers to simulate Bluetooth scanning, connection states, characteristic read/write operations, and more, entirely in a test environment without requiring physical BLE hardware.
+The plugin provides a `FakeCentralMethodChannel` implementation that allows developers to simulate Bluetooth scanning, connection states, characteristic read/write operations, and more, entirely in a test environment without requiring physical BLE hardware.
 These tools are designed to make it easy to write both unit and integration tests that validate application logic under realistic BLE scenarios.

+### Hardware Integration Testing
+For end-to-end testing with real BLE hardware, this repository includes an ESP32 firmware submodule (`firmware/esp32_bluetooth_tester`) that provides a standardized BLE peripheral for testing plugin functionality.
+The ESP32 firmware implements a comprehensive set of BLE services and characteristics specifically designed to validate all aspects of the plugin's capabilities, including:

+- Device discovery and connection management
+- Service and characteristic discovery
+- Read, write, and notification operations
+- Error handling and edge cases
+- Performance and reliability testing

+The ESP32 test firmware ensures consistent, reproducible testing conditions across different development environment.
+This hardware-in-the-loop testing approach provides confidence that the plugin works correctly with real BLE devices, not just mocked implementations.

-For detailed instructions and examples, refer to the TESTING.md file in this repository.
+For detailed instructions on setting up the test hardware, building the firmware, and running integration tests, refer to the TESTING.md file in this repository.

 ### **Step 1**: Set Up Your Flutter Project